Dai Qing: Later life

 Dai Qing argues that China has not yet abolished the mode of collective society from the previous eras.
 Therefore, she continues to fight for human rights, democracy, and environmentalism along with people in both China and the West.

 From 2003–2004, Dai Qing held the position of Weissberg Chair in Human Rights and Social Justice at Beloit College, spending time in residency on campus.

 In 2009, Dai Qing and poet Bei Ling were scheduled to speak at a Frankfurt Book Fair event about contemporary issues in China.
 However, the event was jointly hosted with China (the book fair's guest of honour that year), and both writers were removed from the list of speakers after Chinese officials demanded their exclusion.
 Dai Qing told press she would be attending the fair even if she were not permitted to formally speak.
 The following year, after jailed human rights activist Liu Xiaobo was named a Nobel Peace Prize recipient, his wife Liu Xia asked other Chinese activists and dissidents to attend the award ceremony in support of him, and Dai Qing confirmed that she would be among those in attendance.

-As of 2016, Dai Qing was living in Shunyi, Beijing, and continuing to write.
+In 2016, Dai was still living in Shunyi, Beijing, and continuing to write.

+In 2017, Dai went to Chiang Mai in Thailand where a friend invited her to stay, and she decided to move there permanently.